john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 ### Class Methods

- * Coming Soon
+Now let's talk about those `Student` methods: functions inside of the class.
+Mostly, they look like regular functions, except they are indented to signify they are part of the `Student` class.
+Also, the first input is `self`:

+    class Student(object):
+        ...

+        def set_hw_grade(self, grade, week):
+            '''Set the grade for a specific homework''' self.hw_grades[week] = grade

+The first parameter to this function is `self`, not because you need to pass a `self` variable in, but to signify that this method takes the attributes (`self.name`, `self.student_id`, `self.hw_grades`) from this instance of Student.
+To set the first homework grade to 99 percent, we would do this:

+    emmy = Student("Emmy Noether", 837195783)
+    emmy.set_hw_grade(99.0, 0)

+We see the `set_hw_grade` method actually only takes two inputs, not three.
+The `self` input is provided by doing the `emmy.`.
+Another thing we see is that by using a class method, we have access to all of the class attributes.
+In this case, that means we can modify the values in the `self.hw_grades` list.

 ### Static Methods

-Classes (and their objects) have more than just attributes.
-They also have methods.
-(Remember, any function inside a class is called a "method".)
-A typical method will make use of the instance attributes, like `def calculate_grade(self)` defined above.
-However, what if you want to include a method inside a class that is independent of the values of the object?
+A class method is any function you include in a class and give the `self` parameter to.
+But what if you want to include a method in a class that is independent of the value of this particular object?
 These are called "static methods", and here are a couple examples:

     class Student(object):

-        # rest of the class defined as before
+        ...

         @staticmethod
         def fail_student():